SARMs: The Ultimate Guide (Side Effects & Benefits)

 Several anabolic-androgenic steroids (AAS) have shown to be effective in treating the above health conditions with an acceptable level of safety, specifically being: testosterone, anavar and deca durabolin.
 These three compounds are FDA-approved in medicine today, being prescribed to millions of people worldwide.

-However, anabolic steroids are not the perfect medicine, with them having the potential to cause: cholesterol fluctuations, benign prostate enlargement, erythrocytosis (excess of red blood cells), gynecomastia, low testosterone, virilization and leg edema in patients.
+However, anabolic steroids are not the perfect medicine, with them having the potential to cause cholesterol fluctuations, benign prostate enlargement, erythrocytosis (excess of red blood cells), gynecomastia, low testosterone, virilization and leg edema in patients.

 The objective with SARMs is to inhibit the androgenic, estrogenic and cardiovascular side effects associated with anabolic steroids, through the mechanism of tissue selectivity.
 However, the transcriptional activation of SARMs’ tissue selectivity is not yet fully understood.
-Thus, it is possible that SARMs may still cause harsh side effects — like anabolic steroids.
+Thus, it is possible that SARMs may still cause unpleasant side effects — like anabolic steroids.
 Until further human trials are conducted, SARMs are only to be utilized as ‘research chemicals’.

 SARMs are very popular among the bodybuilding community, due to them being perceived as a ‘safe version of steroids‘.
 However, this hypothesis is yet to be confirmed and is somewhat dubious, based on existing research and vast anecdotal evidence from our doctors (presented in this article).